vascoguita/fmc-delay-1ns-8cha/doc/software/developer-info.rst

 ::
-   spusa# ls -Ff /sys/bus/zio/devices/zio-fd-0200/fd-input/ ./      enable           utc-l   chan         power/ ../     current_trigger  coarse  flags        trigger/ uevent  current_buffer   frac    offset       chan0/
+   spusa# ls -Ff /sys/bus/zio/devices/zio-fd-0200/fd-input/ ./    devname  utc-l            offset
+   ../   devtype  current_trigger  uevent
-   name    utc-h            seq     user-offset
+   seq   chan0/   user-offset      current_buffer
+   chan  flags    coarse           direction frac  power/   enable name  utc-h    trigger/

 The timestamp-related values in this file reflect the last stamp that has been enqueued to user space (this may be the next event to be